Exploring transition pathways in the Landau-Brazovskii model: Introduction

 \section{Introduction}

 The Landau--Brazovskii (LB) model is a prototypical continuum theory for systems that undergo ordering at a finite wavenumber, producing spatially modulated phases with a characteristic length scale.
 This model, based on Landau theory, was originally proposed by Brazovskii as a general framework to describe isotropic-anisotropic phase transitions \cite{brazovskii1975phase}, and has served as a generic model for the study of modulated phases in diverse physical systems, such as magnetic systems, fluid mechanics, block copolymers, and even nuclear pasta in neutron stars \cite{andelman2009modulated,caplan2017colloquium}.
 This model has also been applied to general systems of hard spheres with additional pairwise interactions that are short-ranged in the real space or strongly localized around a finite wavenumber in the reciprocal space \cite{ciach2013origin}.
-Closely related to the Swift--Hohenberg equation \cite{sw} and Landau theory near a Lifshitz point \cite{goldenfeld2018lectures}, the LB free-energy framework has become a standard variational setting for rigorous analysis of periodic minimizers, energy scaling, pattern selection, and metastability \cite{peletier2012spatial}.
+Closely related to the Swift--Hohenberg (SH) equation \cite{sw} and Landau theory near a Lifshitz point \cite{goldenfeld2018lectures}, the LB free-energy framework has become a standard variational setting for rigorous analysis of periodic minimizers, energy scaling, pattern selection, and metastability \cite{peletier2012spatial}.

-In this framework, ordering at a preferred finite wavenumber naturally gives rise to a family of spatially periodic phases.
-Within the mean-field approximation, it has been shown that the LB theory can account for various ordered structures such as the lamellar (LAM), hexagonally-packed cylinder (HEX), and body-centered cubic (BCC) phases \cite{lb2}.
+Within this framework, ordering at a preferred finite wavenumber naturally gives rise to a family of spatially periodic phases.
+Within the mean-field approximation, it has been shown that the LB theory predicts various ordered structures, including the lamellar (LAM), hexagonally-packed cylinder (HEX), and body-centered cubic (BCC) phases \cite{lb2}.
 The phase diagram was constructed by comparing the free energies of the disordered phase, LAM, HEX, BCC and double gyroid (DG) phases \cite{AClbmodel}, and additional crystalline structures, such as the face-centered cubic (FCC) phase and the Frank--Kasper phases including A15 and $\sigma$, were also identified within the LB model \cite{diagram}.
-Extensive studies of these ordered structures have also been carried out experimentally in block copolymer systems \cite{copolymerexp1, copolymerexp2,copolymerexp4}.
+Extensive studies of these ordered structures have also been carried out experimentally in block-copolymer systems \cite{copolymerexp1, copolymerexp2,copolymerexp4}.